Document management overview for projects and related objects

 Consider the following when working with portfolios:

-- When you create an Adobe enterprise-storage portfolio, Workfront creates a folder in the Documents section of the portfolio where documents are saved.
+• When you create an Adobe cloud storage portfolio, Workfront creates a folder in the Documents section of the portfolio where documents are saved.
 The folder name is the same name as the portfolio.
 You cannot delete or manually rename the folder.
 The folder is renamed if you change the name of the portfolio to match the portfolio’s new name.

-- When you create or move an Adobe-enterprise storage project to a legacy Workfront-storage portfolio, the portfolio is automatically converted to an Adobe enterprise-storage object.
+• When you add an Adobe cloud storage project to a legacy Workfront storage portfolio and the portfolio has no documents attached to it, the portfolio is converted to an Adobe cloud storage portfolio.

 Document management for programs